mpowellpolicy/website.code/content/authors/admin/_index.md

 highlight_name: false
 ---

-_Hi!
-First things first, it's pronounced "Oh-Tee-Mon."
-Please, just call me Jacob._
+I am a PhD student in Political Science at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) at the University of Missouri.
+I currently possess a B.A. in Political Science, with a minor in biology from Truman State University, as well as a Master’s in Public Affairs and a Juris Doctor from the University of Missouri.
+Between my graduation from law school and my return to academia, I was a nonprofit executive and attorney working in the conservation land trust sector for nearly a decade, protecting vital natural resources using conservation easements and fee title acquisition, and serving as a leader for the land trust community at both the state and national levels.

-I am a political science PhD candidate at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) at the University of Missouri.
-Before moving to Missouri, I recieved my BA in Political Science from the [University of Louisiana at Lafayette](https://politicalscience.louisiana.edu) _(Geaux Cajuns!)_.
-Professionally, my research interests include American state politics, American political institutions, interest groups, and legislative expertise.
-My dissertation research focuses on the procedural expertise state legislatures, committees, and legislators accrue through time and how (or if) they replace this expertise in the face of shorter time horizons.
+After nearly a decade as a conservation professional, I returned to the University of Missouri to pursue studies in comparative environmental policy at the Truman School of Government and Public Affairs.
+I am interested in the intersections between humans, ecology, and land use, as well as comparative political study more broadly, with a focus on democracy and the unintended consequences of policy action.

-You can download a copy of my Curriculum Vitae {{< staticref "Authement_CV.pdf" "newtab" >}}here{{< /staticref >}}.
+You can download a copy of my Curriculum Vitae {{< staticref "Powell_CV.pdf" "newtab" >}}here{{< /staticref >}}.

-As a bit of non-academic background, I was born and raised in the small town of Chauvin, located on the bayous of South Louisiana.
-I have several years of experience working in both state and local politics in Louisiana (through the Louisiana State Legislature and Lafayette Consolidated Government, respectively).
-If I am not researching state legislatures, you can usually find me waxing nostalgic about Louisiana cuisine, rooting for the STL Cardinals, or playing a video game... or probably a combination of all three.
+I was born and raised in the state of Missouri, but have lived in Vermont and Ohio, and have close ties to Germany through my father’s family.
+I am fluent in English and conversational in German.
+When not engaged in academic pursuits, I can often be found enjoying punk and folk music from across the world, reading voraciously, and spending time outdoors with my wife and dog.